Dingchangjian/test/README.md

 Data setup
 We use the features provided by G-TAD.
 To reproduce the results in THUMOS14 without further changes:

-Download the data from GooogleDrive or OneDrive.
+Download the data from GooogleDrive[https://drive.google.com/drive/folders/1-19PgCRTTNfy2RWGErvUUlT0_3J-qEb8]

 Place it into a folder named TSN_pretrain_avepool_allfrms_hdf5 inside data/thumos_feature.